influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/hardware_sizing.md

 |  **High**        |  > 100 thousand        |  > 25          |  > 1 million        |
 | **Probably infeasible**  |  > 500 thousand        |  > 100         |  > 10 million       |

 > **Note:** Queries vary widely in their impact on the system.
+>
+Simple queries:
+>

-Simple queries have few if any functions and no regular expressions.
+* Have few if any functions and no regular expressions
-Simple queries are bounded in time to a few minutes, hours, or maybe a day.
+* Are bounded in time to a few minutes, hours, or maybe a day
-Simple queries typically execute in a few milliseconds to a few dozen milliseconds.
+* Typically execute in a few milliseconds to a few dozen milliseconds
+>
+Moderate queries:
+>

-Moderate queries have multiple functions and one or two regular expressions.
+* Have multiple functions and one or two regular expressions
-Moderate queries may also have complex GROUP BY clauses or sample a time range of multiple weeks.
+* May also have complex `GROUP BY` clauses or sample a time range of multiple weeks
-Moderate queries typically execute in a few hundred or a few thousand milliseconds.
+* Typically execute in a few hundred or a few thousand milliseconds
+>
+Complex queries:
+>

-Complex queries involve multiple aggregation or transformation functions or multiple regular expressions.
+* Have multiple aggregation or transformation functions or multiple regular expressions
-Complex queries may sample a very large time range of months or years.
+* May sample a very large time range of months or years
-Complex queries typically take multiple seconds to execute.
+* Typically take multiple seconds to execute

 #### Low load recommendations
 * CPU: 2 cores